WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * When an unsupported format is requested, the format shall fall back to "8-8-8-8".
 * With formats that use integer numeric types for the color channels, the canvas pixel buffer shall store gamma-corrected color values, using the transfer curves prescribed by the specification of the current color space.
 * With formats that use floating-point numeric types for the color channels, the canvas pixel buffer shall store non-gamma-corrected (a.k.a linear) color values.
+* Float values outside of [0,1] range can be used to represent colors outside of the chosen color gamut.
+This allows float pixel formats to represent all possible colors and brightness levels.
+How values outside of [0,1] are displayed depends on the capabilites of the device and output display.
+Some implementations may simply clamp these values to [0,1].
+If the device and display are capable, a pixel value of (2,2,2) should be twice as bright as (1,1,1).

 #### Selecting the best color space match for the user agent's display device
 <pre>